Kowsalyasp/parentkarafmodule/sql readme.md

 1. **javatuples -** A tuple is a collection of several elements that may or may not be related to each other.
 In other words, tuples can be considered anonymous objects.
 2. **HikariCP -** HikariCP is a solid high-performance JDBC connection pool.
 A connection pool is a cache of database connections maintained so that the connections can be reused when future requests to the database are required.
 3. **PostgreSQL -** PostgreSQL is an advanced, enterprise-class open-source relational database that supports both SQL (relational) and JSON (non-relational) querying.

-# BundleListener:
-A BundleEvent listener When a BundleEvent is fired, it is asynchronously delivered to a BundleListener.
-BundleListeners are called with a BundleEvent object when a bundle has been installed, resolved, started, stopped, updated, unresolved, or uninstalled.

 # SQLDevListener:
 Utilizing the bundle lifecycle, it will perform actions like metadata parsing, etc. SQLDevListener explains the loading, processing, updating, and populating of the meta and data XML files.
-It notes the bundle history record.
+It notes the meta and data history record.
 We can see this in snapshots of our system.
 The MetaDataParser compares the existing XML file and the current XML file to update the data in the database.

 # Database Configuration File:
 In the karaf folder, need to create a folder named conf which should contain all the configuration files like database connectivity, cache server, and the webserver.